Why AYSO soccer different from club soccer or other programs?

 At the end of each season, division coaches assign a rating for each player based on their observations over the season.
 These ratings are used in subsequent seasons to help build balanced teams.
 All ratings are kept strictly confidential.

-When do practices start in the fall season?
+When do practices start ?

 Where are practices held?